When should I apply?

 Will I have vacation time?

-You are entitled to 2 weeks of paid vacation for a 10 to 12-month program.
-Before you schedule your vacations, make sure to discuss directly with your host family if it's ok for you to take that time off.
-You technically can take your vacation all at once, but most au pairs space their vacation time out to accommodate the schedule their host family requires.
-If your host family is ok with you taking the full 2 weeks at once, then by all means, go for it!
+You’re entitled to two weeks of paid vacation for a 12-month program.
+Most au pairs space their vacation time out to accommodate the schedule their host family requires.
+If your host family is okay with you taking the full 2 weeks at once, then by all means, go for it!
 The most important thing is to discuss your plans with them directly.

 Do all families pay in cash?

-Most families pay cash, although if there is another way you'd prefer to receive your pay, please simply let your host family know.
-If you open up a bank account (which is usually free, you just need to provide some proof of identity like your passport), your host family can deposit your stipend directly into your account.
-If you'd like to change your money into U.S. dollars, you should be able to change your money at any large bank.
-Please remember to take into account exchange rates and transaction fees.
+Many families pay cash, although if there is another way you’d prefer to receive your stipend, let your host family know.
+If you open a bank account (which is usually free, you just need to provide some proof of identity, such as your passport), your host family may be able to deposit your stipend directly into your account.
+If you’d like to change your money into U.S. dollars, you should be able to do so at any large bank.

 Should I bring my U.S. phone with me?